xaverfleer/woocommerce/plugins/woocommerce/tests/e2e-pw/README.md

 - `pnpm test:e2e --debug` (runs tests in debug mode)
 - `pnpm test:e2e basic.spec.js` (runs a single test file - `basic.spec.js` in this case)
 - `pnpm test:e2e ./tests/e2e-pw/tests/merchant` (runs all tests that are found in the `merchant` folder)
-- `pnpm test:e2e ./tests/e2e-pw/tests/api-tests` (runs all tests that are found in the `api-tests` folder)
 - `pnpm test:e2e --ui` (open tests in [Playwright UI mode](https://playwright.dev/docs/test-ui-mode)).
 You may need to increase the [test timeout](https://playwright.dev/docs/api/class-testconfig#test-config-timeout) by setting the `DEFAULT_TIMEOUT_OVERRIDE` environment variable like so: